pawanbana/mysql-fakedatageneration/README.md

 ## Points to Consider

-it can generate data of type
+It can generate data of type

 - varchar
 - longtext